KyleRego/KyleRego.github.io/collections/_posts/2023-04-21-what-i-learned-developing-anki-record-and-anki-books.markdown

 The collection object is yielded to the block argument which is a closure because it carries artifacts that were in scope where it was defined into the method call.

-This script does not edit the `test.apkg` file.
+This script does not edit the `test_1.apkg` file.
 It instead zips a new file with almost the same name (a timestamp is appended to the name).
 The new file has the changes due to whatever the block argument does.
 I designed it in this way because it is necessary to temporarily unzip the original Anki package into multiple SQLite databases and media files while the closure argument is executing, and I wanted to make sure those files would not be left on the system if the script threw an error:

 ```ruby
 # lib/anki_record/anki_package/anki_package.rb